IDme/ID.me-WebVerify-SDK-Android/README.md

 ### Step 1
 #### Using gradle
 You have to declare you redirect url in your application `build.gradle` file.
-In order to do that, you have to add the following code replacing `CUSTOM_SCHEME` with the redirect custom scheme inside `android.defaultConfig` block
+In order to do that, you have to add the following code replacing `CUSTOM_SCHEME` with the redirect custom scheme inside `android.defaultConfig` block.

 ```groovy